AET-CS/aet-cs.github.io/white/AP_shared/ArrayLists/arraylist-intro.md

+---
-# Introduction to ArrayLists in Java
+title: "Introduction to ArrayLists in Java"
+---

 ArrayLists are one of the most commonly used data structures in Java.
 Unlike regular arrays, ArrayLists can grow and shrink dynamically, making them more flexible for many programming tasks.